ktorn/completium-landing/docs/dapp-miles/miles5.md

 <DappFigure img='miles-connect1.png' width='35%'/>

 Then select the user account.
-If you don't have a dedicated user account, go to the <Link to="/docs/dapp-miles/create-miles">Prerequisites</Link> page.
+If you don't have a dedicated user account, go to the <Link to="/docs/dapp-miles/usecase-presentation#create-a-user-account">Presentation</Link> page.

 Once connected, the number of valid miles (ie. with expiration date in the future) is displayed:

 <DappFigure img='miles-connect3.png' width='100%'/>

-If the Thanos wallet is not installed (as a browser extension), then the "Install Thanos" button is displayed..
+If the Thanos wallet is not installed (as a browser extension), then the "Install Thanos" button is displayed.

 ## Pick reward item